In this article

 As alcohol consumption increases, more severe depressant effects are felt.
 These include decreased body temperature and slowed breathing.

 While considered a depressant drug, moderate alcohol consumption actually has mild stimulant effects.
-Stimulants raise your body’s production of dopamine, a chemical that produces feelings of well-being and motivation.
+Stimulants raise your body’s production of dopamine, which produces feelings of well-being and motivation.

 Alcohol consumed in small quantities causes the brain to increase dopamine production.